Ar-Kareem/PythonDice/README.md

 The `compile_anydice` function was a large part of this project.
 Under the hood it is a custom compiler built using Python's implementation of `lex` and `yacc` provided by [`PLY (Python Lex-Yacc)`](https://github.com/dabeaz/ply).

-As far as we tested, almost all valid `anydice` code worked perfectly using our compiler, except for very few intentionally ignored subsets of `anydice` code mentioned below:
+As far as we tested, almost all valid `anydice` code worked perfectly using our compiler, except for extremely rare/intentionally ignored subsets of `anydice` code mentioned below:

 1. ~~certain operators on ints and nothing else.~~ **Update : #1 has been correctly implemented** (as an optional compiler flag)